kirschbaum-development/nova-chartjs/README.md

 ## Changing Comparison Data

 Chart comparison data is fetched through trait using a static function `getNovaChartjsComparisonData`.
-YOu can override this function in your model to change the comparison data.
+You can override this function in your model to change the comparison data.
 ```php

 namespace App;